jiyuc/jiyuc.github.io/_pages/cv.md

 {% include base_path %}

-I am a PhD candidate at the School of Computing and Information Systems, the University of Melbourne.
+Jiyu is a PhD candidate at the School of Computing and Information Systems, the University of Melbourne.
 My research focuses on text mining and its application, and is committing to push the edge of modern biomedical research.
 I am under the supervision of [A/Prof. Nicholas Geard](https://sites.google.com/site/nicgeard), [Prof. Karin Verspoor](https://scholar.google.com/citations?hl=en&user=dUxHnbcAAAAJ), and [Prof. Justin Zobel](https://scholar.google.com/citations?user=uEHvqE8AAAAJ&hl=en).

 Annotations:
 #BioNLP #AI-DigitalHealth

-* Programming skills: Python, Java, a little bit Haskell
-* Professional skills: text mining and natural language processing, machine learning, cloud computing, mobile computing
-* Platforms: NLTK, sklearn, numpy, keras, Tensorflow, Jupyter notebook, Google Cloud, Linux
+* Computational Linguistics, Data Mining, Bioinformatics
-* Spoken languages: English (PTE: overall 80) and Mandarin (native)
+* Communication: English and Mandarin (native)

 Education
 ======